 Nearly three quarters of any given service is usually congregational singing.
 The parishioners in Orthodox churches absolutely love to use their voices to sing to the Lord, so expect to hear a lot of it!

-A choir typically leads the people in a Capella harmony, though some churches may have an organ as accompaniment.
+A choir typically leads the people in a Capella harmony, though some churches (mostly Greek Orthodox) may have an organ as accompaniment.
 In some parishes, the congregation does very little singing, and allows the choir to do most of it.
 In others, the entire congregation will join in.
 Depending on the Archdiocese, musical style also varies.
 In an Antiochian church, music is chanted in a Middle-Eastern style.
-But in a Russian or Serbian Orthodox church, you might hear lovely four-part harmonies.
-Our church mixes many styles together to create an eclectic liturgical sound.
+But in a Russian or Serbian Orthodox church, you might hear four-part harmonies.
+Our particular church mixes many styles together to create an eclectic liturgical sound.

 This constant singing is a little overwhelming at first, but you’ll soon notice that the songs stay mostly the same from week to week.
 Before long, you’ll find you’ve memorized them.
 Then you can connect with God on a deeper level, which is what worship is all about!